wbreeze/wind_and_water/_posts/2018-03-14-why-i-dont-use-fb.md

 title: Why I'm not on Facebook
 date: 2018-03-16
 categories: datalords social security privacy
+excerpt: I don't use these programs because they leak information about who your contacts are, whom you talk with, when, and how often, to invisible, unaccountable third parties.
 ---
-# ... or WhatsApp or Instagram ...
+## ... or WhatsApp or Instagram ...

 I don't use these programs because they leak information about who your contacts are, whom you talk with, when, and how often,